 And as a time-strapped mom who enjoys gourmet cuisine and doesn’t like waste, this recipe comes in handy to help easily elevate my salads, soups, and wraps while resourcefully saving my old bread.

-- Stale or day-old bread.
-Preferably sourdough, Italian, or white bread, but truly any bread works!
+This recipe is best with day-old or even stale bread; preferably sourdough, Italian, or white bread, but truly any bread works!

 4-Ingredient Croutons Tips and Tricks